 Music Production Workshop

-Immerse yourself in the labs and surround studios of electronic production and design and the recording and mixing studios of music production and engineering.
+Immerse yourself in Berklee’s recording studios, mixing studios, and labs with the college’s Music Production and Engineering and Electronic Production and Design departments.
 Topics in this weekend of intensive workshops include audio and MIDI production, multitrack mixing techniques, and scoring to picture.